-- $\hfill\square$ You used mail order services with this plan in the past, or - □ You sign up for automatic delivery of all new prescriptions received directly from health care providers.
-You may request automatic delivery of all new prescriptions now or at any time by phone or mail.
+providers, without checking with you first, if either: $\ \square$ You used mail order services with this plan in the past, or ☐ You sign up for automatic delivery of all new prescriptions received directly from health care providers.
+You may request automatic delivery of all new prescriptions now or at any time b phone or mail.